Yundun-FE/eslint-config-yundun-fe/README.md

 # eslint-config-yundun-fe

-The package provides a eslint's extensible shared config, be use for that project base on webpack & vue.
+ESLint shareable config for the Yundun-FE JavaScript style guide, be use for that project base on webpack & vue.

 # Install